MyCryptoHQ/tx-categorize/README.md

 ### Description
 tx-categorize is a tool to parse & auto-categorize Ethereum transactions based on some schema-defined traits.

+### CLI
+The cli tool is used to improve the processes of adding / updating / monitoring schemas and their test configs.

 ### Todos:
 - [x] Add commands:
 - - [x] Generate schema template